anastiara/casptone-modul-3/README.md

 want to subscribe to our product.
 To overcome with the campaign cost waste and customers' complaint, it is needed a prediction on how many customers are more likely to subscribe the deposit so we can calculate the campaign cost from the prediction.

+## Objectives
+To achieve the effiency of the telemarketing cost, we need to predict deposit subscription on our customers based on the available data.
+From the prediction, we can calculate the telemarketing cost before we do prediction and after the prediction.

+## Dataset
+The dataset is obtained from [this dataset](https://drive.google.com/file/d/1PQTTWgITANg5Av-1Ot28KCIHVyFaCmUK/view) about direct marketing campaigns of a Portuguese banking institution and based from [[1]](https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset).
+In further analysis and modeling, the currency of this dataset will be explained in EUR.